OriginProtocol/origin-website/README.md

 # originprotocol.com

 This is a pretty simple bare bones Flask app with the source code for [originprotocol.com](https://www.originprotocol.com).
 The code is all `Python 2.7` and we use `Postgres` for the database (basically just for the mailing list).
+The database is not required to be configured if you're just working on the website.

 ## Installing
-_Note: This site is set up differently from standard virtualenv/flask applications._
+_Note: This site is set up differently from typical virtualenv/flask applications._

 Setup a virtualenv
 ```